-The studio apartment sleeps 4 people in twin beds and a bunk bed and has an en-suite bathroom and kitchen / dining / living room.
-Another apartment sleeps 6 people in two bedrooms (one with double bed, one with two bunk beds) and has a private bathroom and kitchen / dining / living room.
-Please note that this apartment has a rather low ceiling (2.05 m). – Free Wi-Fi.
-Available all year.
+On the ground floor are to apartments.
+One is a studio apartment (cat.
+A) that sleeps 4 people in twin beds and a bunk bed and has an en-suite bathroom and kitchen / dining / living room.
+Another apartment (cat.
+B) sleeps 6 people in two bedrooms (one with double bed, one with two bunk beds) and has a private bathroom and kitchen / dining / living room.
+Please note that this apartment has a low ceiling (2.05 m). – Free Wi-Fi.

 Service and recreation

 Outdoor hot tub and furnished terrace with grill facilities for guests.
 Nature walks, cycling tours and hiking trips on Mt. Þríhyrningur available from Fljótshlíð.
 Bicycle storage and drying room on-site.